fredgrott/GWSAndroidGradle/README.md

 This set of build scripts is optimized for fast compiling on junk laptops, that means that I am running the code qa stuff as local IDE plugins instead when I need that feedback.

+Git Hashes:

+   Implemented as cross-platform using the Grgit wrapper that wraps JGit libraries within the root build script as that is the only place where one can do gradle import statements.
+In the app modules than the git has is referenced as a rootProject ext global variable and stored in a buildConfigField buildTypes block.

+   The main reason for this is so we track app module releases via the git hash to match up analytics crash reports with the correct release causing the problem via the stored git hash in the buildConfigField.

 Proguard:

-   workaround for samsung devices support lib goof/patch included, its known as the 4.x fix and its marked with comment sin the proguard-matches-android-omptimize.pro file.
+   Workaround for Samsung devices support lib goof/patch included, its known as the 4.x fix and its marked with comments in the proguard-matches-android-optimize.pro file.

 EditText: